amitni1/Catastrophic-Forgetting-Reproduction/graphing_and_results.md

 **Differences:** In our replication, the low-% permutation line is extremely flat and high across all layers (~0.96–0.99), whereas the paper shows a more gradual decline in early layers before convergence.
 Our convergence is driven entirely by the high-% permutation curve rising, rather than both curves meeting in the middle as the paper implies.
 This may reflect differences in permutation block sizes (we use 8×8 vs 26×26), our empirical Fisher approximation vs the paper's exact Fisher, or differences in network architecture depth and width.
 Nonetheless, the convergence trend is clearly present and represents a meaningful reproduction of the paper's key result.

 ---

-## Overall Assessment

-We successfully reproduced the **core claim** of Kirkpatrick et al. (2017) — EWC substantially and consistently outperforms plain SGD in continual learning — across Fig 2A, Fig 2B, and Fig 2C.
-Our Fig 2C result is a particularly strong qualitative match, reproducing the layer-depth convergence pattern that we initially failed to capture in earlier versions.
-The main shortcoming across all figures is that our SGD baselines retain more accuracy than those in the paper, suggesting our permuted MNIST tasks share more structure than intended.
-The most important result — **EWC remembers, SGD forgets** — is unmistakably clear in our replication.

 ## Progress step 4:

 # Graph Comparison: Our Results vs. the Paper